“Perfect for trivia buffs or scholars seeking facts; a highly recommended staple for public libraries and American history collections.”

 • Related Products

-Last published in 2006, this new update is filled with new information and key facts from 2007 to 2014.
+Last published 10 years ago, this new update is filled with new information and key facts from 2015 to present day.

 For more than half a century, Famous First Facts has earned the accolades of reviewers and a place on library reference shelves nationwide.
 This new edition of the reference classic is updated and expanded with new entries reflecting the latest developments and discoveries, and newly organized for easier access to information.

-1. Updates of existing entries based on new developments and discoveries.
+1. Updates of existing entries based on new developments and discoveries from the last 10 years.

 2. Hundred of images of the individuals, inventions, and moments that are new firsts.